covid-19-sds/covid-19-sds.github.io/index.md

   3. **School closures and Self distancing at 90% of adoption is a feasible strategy for minimizing the effects of the epidemic**, but only if they are applied for a large period of time.

+  4. **A full confinement is not feasible and will not solve the problem**, without active measures in place after confinement there would be a new outbreak.

-  4. If high resolution mobility data is available, **our data-driven approach with real world data can ingest new cities or countries quite easily** to measure the evolution of social distance strategies and the epidemic.
+  5. If high resolution mobility data is available, **our data-driven approach with real world data can ingest new cities or countries quite easily** to measure the evolution of social distance strategies and the epidemic.

 <br>